 Conversely, the "bagging" behaviour can be promoted by growing a smaller number of deeper decision trees.

-GBDTLRClassifier class accepts any PMML compatible classifier as the
+GBDTLRClassifier ensemble model accepts any PMML compatible classifier as the

 For example, switching from

 from sklearn.ensemble import RandomForestClassifier pipeline = make_fit_gbdtlr(RandomForestClassifier(n_estimators = 31, max_depth = 6), LogisticRegression()) sklearn2pmml(pipeline, "RF+LR.pmml")

 The XGBoost plugin library provides an

 xgboost.XGBClassifier model, which can be used as a drop-in replacement for Scikit-Learn classifier classes: